the colors of a chamber quartet

 The climate is not the best, the humidity affects the arches and the wood.
 We have to adjust the way we play the instrument, which is sometimes okay and sometimes not.
 It’s a lottery to see what will happen to this humidity level.
 Basically, these instruments that we are using were created in Italy according to the humidity there, so when we came to Cartagena, we changed the curves and the whole instrument itself.
 We must find the balance here.

 He is one of the most important writers in this country.
-I was looking at her bust and thinking about the characters that we find in her books, so funny and with so much freedom in their stories.
+I was looking at her bust and thinking regarding the characters that we find in her books, so funny and with so much freedom in their stories.
 You see that he lived next to the Caribbean Sea.
 I’m sure this is part of what he was projecting and feeding into his imagination.

 They are both teachers.
 How do you complement teaching with your activities in the quartet?